Image & Video APIs

 Step 4: Manual upload via the Media Library

-Content editors can manually upload assets while applying auto-tagging, automatic alt text generation, and video transcription and translation during the upload process.
+Content editors can manually upload assets while applying auto-tagging, automatic alt text generation, and video transcription and translation during the upload process by using an upload preset.

 Upload Widget - select upload preset